 Rare Earth Elements Recovery and Reuse

 Periodic Products’ patented polymer compounds rapidly bind to rare earth elements.
-The Company has shown that this recovery and reclamation technology is applicable to phosphate fertilizer waste, coal ash, acidic mine drainage, and incinerator waste.
+Periodic Products has shown that this recovery and reclamation technology is applicable to phosphate fertilizer waste, coal ash, acidic mine drainage, and incinerator waste.
 Further, non-optimized pilot plant yields were equal to those currently obtained by the rare earth mining industry from raw ore, without the environmental impact associated with mining operations.

-Prior to the Company’s technology, an efficient and economically viable low environmental impact process to extract and recover rare earth and other elements from these waste products has not been possible.
+Prior to the development of the Chelok® Technology, an efficient and economically viable low environmental impact process to extract and recover rare earth and other elements from these waste products was not possible.

-The Company has also developed a filtration technology that utilizes the relatively large size of its polymers to rapidly separate the polymer-metal complexes from aqueous media, including various extraction solutions, making the recovery of low concentrations of rare earth and other metals from solid materials now possible.
+Periodic Products has also developed a filtration technology that utilizes the relatively large size of its polymers to rapidly separate the polymer-metal complexes from aqueous media, including various extraction solutions, making the recovery of low concentrations of rare earth and other metals from solid materials possible.

 The financial and environmental costs associated with recovering rare earth elements from mining waste are significantly less than the respective costs of obtaining these metals from mined ore.
 It is estimated that the cost of Periodic Products’ extraction and isolation technology is approximately 40% of the current cost of mining and isolating these metals, and less than 50% of the cost of competing extraction/concentration technologies, making this process economically viable.